 - 1. While the DC output is switched off, tap the touch area MENU on the main screen. - 2.
-In the menu tap "Limits Lock". - 3.
-In the next page tap on touch area "Unlock" and then you will be asked to enter the 4-digit PIN. - 4.
+In the menu tap HMI Setup and then on Limits Lock. - 3.
+In the next page tap on touch area Unlock and then you will be asked to enter the 4-digit PIN. - 4.
 Deactivate the lock by entering the correct PIN and submitting with ENTER.

-3.9 Loading and saving a user profile
+3.9 Loading and saving an user profile

-The menu "Profiles" serves to select between a default profile and up to 5 user profiles.
+The menu Profiles serves for selection between a default profile and up to 5 user profiles.
 A profile is a collection of all settings and set values.
 Upon delivery, or after a reset, all 6 profiles have the same settings and all set values are 0.
 If the user changes settings or sets target values then these create a working profile which can be saved to one of the 5 user profiles.
 These profiles or the default one can then be switched.
 The default profile is read-only.